Project Officer for Arts & Heritage

 * Experience of working within an Arts related educational environment, including work with community groups

-* Educated to degree level in Fine Arts preferred.
+* Educated to degree level in Fine Arts or equivalent.

 * Ability to facilitate and lead art workshops for children and adults